rapjul/dude/docs/supported_parser_backends/index.md

 # Supported Parser Backends

-By default, Dude uses Playwright but gives you an option to use parser backends that you are familiar with.
+By default, dude_pyto uses Playwright but gives you an option to use parser backends that you are familiar with.
 It is possible to use parser backends like [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), [Parsel](https://github.com/scrapy/parsel) and [lxml](https://lxml.de/).

 Here is the summary of features supported by each parser backend.